evankski/day-in-life-client/README.md

 - As a user without an account, I would like to register with my name, email, and password.
 - As a user without an account, I would like to see a page that explains what a day in the life is, and how it would be useful.
 - As a user who finished registration, I would like to be able to sign into my created account.
-- As a user who is signed in, I would like to be able to change my password.
 - As a user who is signed in, I would like to be able to sign out of my account.
 - As a user I want to post photos to my profile, so I can see and share them later.
 - As a user I would like to edit any post I have already made.